Kuranishi type Moduli Spaces for proper CR submersions fibering over the circle: Notations and preliminaries.

-We denote by $\Cal E$ the set of almost-complex structures of class $W_2^r$ on $X^{diff}$, and by $\Cal I$ the subset of $\Cal E$ formed by the integrable ones.
-We assume that both $\Cal E$ and $\Cal I$ are non-empty.
-Observe that our choice of $r$ implies that an element of $\Cal I$ gives rise to a structure of complex manifold on $X^{diff}$ by Newlander-Nirenberg Theorem \cite{N-N}.

-Any almost-complex operator $J$ is diagonalizable over $\Bbb C$ with eigenvalues $i$ and $-i$ and conjugated eigenspaces.
+We denote by $\mathcal E$, respectively $\mathcal E^c$, the set of almost-complex structures of class $C^\infty$, respectively of class $W_2^r$, on $X^{diff}$, and by $\mathcal I$, respectively $\mathcal I^c$, the subset of $\mathcal E$, respectively of $\mathcal E^c$, formed by the integrable ones.
+We assume that both $\mathcal E$ and $\mathcal I$ are non-empty.
+Observe that our choice of $r$ implies that an element of $\mathcal I$ gives rise to a structure of complex manifold on $X^{diff}$ by Newlander-Nirenberg Theorem \cite{N-N}. \\ Any almost-complex operator $J$ is diagonalizable over $\mathbb C$ with eigenvalues $i$ and $-i$ and conjugated eigenspaces.
 This induces a splitting of the complexified tangent bundle of $X^{diff}$